-Counties: RCW 36.32.020 — Requires counties to divide into three commissioner districts to comprise as nearly as possible equal portions of the population of the county; Non-charter county commissioner district boundaries may only change once every four years.
+Counties: RCW 36.32.020 – Requires counties to divide into three commissioner districts to represent as equal portions of the county population as possible; non-charter county commissioner district boundaries may only change once every four years.

-Fire Protection Districts: RCW 52.14.013 — Allows fire districts to subdivide themselves into commissioner districts and requires a public vote of approval.
+Fire Protection Districts: RCW 52.14.013 – Allows fire districts to subdivide themselves into commissioner districts; requires a public vote of approval

-Port Districts: RCW 53.16.015 — All other port districts are responsible for redrawing their own commissioner districts (If port districts encompass only part of a county or cross county lines, the districts must be redistricted separately).
+Port Districts: RCW 53.16.015 – Port districts are responsible for redrawing their own commissioner districts.
+(If port districts encompass only part of a county or cross county lines, the districts must be redistricted separately).

-Public Utility Districts: RCW 54.12.010 — Public utility commissioner district boundaries are independent of those of the county commissioner districts.
-Public utility commissioner district boundaries may not be changed more often than every four years unless the external boundaries of the district have changed.
+Public Utility Districts: RCW 54.12.010 – Public utility commissioner district boundaries are independent of those of the county commissioner districts.
+These district boundaries may not be changed more often than every four years unless the external boundaries of the district have changed.

-School Districts: RCW 28A.343 — School districts with internal director districts are required to redistrict to equalize their population.
+School Districts: RCW 28A.343 – School districts with internal director districts are required to redistrict to equalize their populations.

-Water Sewer Districts: RCW 57.12.039 — Commissioners may provide by majority vote that subsequent commissioners be elected from commissioner districts within the district.
-If the board exercises this option, it shall divide the district into three, five, or seven if the number of commissioners has been increased under RCW 57.12.015.
+Water Sewer Districts: RCW 57.12.039 – Commissioners may provide by majority vote that subsequent commissioners be elected from commissioner districts within the district.
+If the board exercises this option, the district will be divided into three, five, or seven if the number of commissioners has been increased under RCW 57.12.015.

-- In consideration of a potential violation of the Washington Voting Rights Act (WVRA).
+- In considering a potential violation of the Washington Voting Rights Act (WVRA).